swarm-workflows/swarm-evaluation-data/README.md

-# SwarmPlus Evaluation Data
+# Swarm Evaluation Data

-This repository contains experimental evaluation data and analysis scripts for the SwarmPlus distributed job scheduling system.
+This repository contains experimental evaluation data and analysis scripts for the SWARM: Multi Agent Consensus framework for distributed job selection system.
 The data supports research publications and provides reproducible results for performance, scalability, and resilience studies.

 ## Directory Structure